 -

 Have you ever had beer battered fish that actually tasted like beer?
 I hadn’t until I tried these frozen fish fillets.
 And I loved it.
 The battered crust is the hero here—even though it did flake away more than many of the other fillets on this list.
-This is the best frozen fish fillet for a classic fish and chips dinner.
+These are the best frozen battered fish fillets for a classic fish and chips dinner.
 Shake some frozen french fries around the fillets, bake, and serve with malt vinegar and a pint of your best bitter (or your best IPA if you’re not into British-style brews).

 - Gorton’s Potato Crunchy Breaded Fish Fillets